General Student-Related FAQs

-We usually disburse funds twice each year.
-The first disbursement occurs from late July into early August and the second disbursement from late December into early January.
-If you need funding outside of this period, please let us know so that we can schedule your funds to arrive in your account at the right time.
+We usually disburse funds twice per year.
+The first disbursement generally occurs in late July or August and the second disbursement in late December or early January.
+If you need funding outside of this period, please let us know so we can schedule your transfers accordingly.

 To be eligible for a loan from Zomia, the following requirements must be met:

-- You are a citizen of Vietnam, Thailand, Cambodia, Laos, Myanmar, or the Philippines;
+- You are a citizen of Cambodia, Laos, Malaysia, Myanmar, the Philippines, Thailand, Vietnam, Bhutan, or Nepal;

 - You have been accepted or are enrolled in an advanced degree (bachelor’s, master’s, or doctoral) program in an ASEAN member nation, India, or Hong Kong (exceptions made for graduates of the Pre-Collegiate Program in Yangon);